Photogravure: History of use

 Because of its high quality and richness, photogravure was used for both original fine art prints in the form of photographs manipulated by various means on the negative and for photo-reproduction of works from other media such as paintings.
 From the 1880s, the Talbot-Klič process was used commercially for very high quality reproductions of old master prints, excelling in capturing variations in tone.

 Adi Holzer, Werksverzeichnis 899 Satchmo (Louis Armstrong), photogravure and etching, 2002.

 Photogravure practitioners, such as Peter Henry Emerson, brought the art to a high standard in the late 19th century.
 This continued with the work of Alfred Stieglitz in the early 20th century, especially in relation to his publication Camera Work.
 This publication also featured the photogravures of Alvin Langdon Coburn who was a fine gravure printer and envisioned his photographic work as gravures rather than other photo-based processes.

-The speed and convenience of silver-gelatin photography eventually displaced photogravure which fell into disuse after the Edward S. Curtis gravures in the 1920s.
-One of the last major portfolios of fine art photogravures was Paul Strand's Photographs from Mexico from 1940, reissued as The Mexican Portfolio in 1967 by DeCapo Press.
+The speed and convenience of silver-gelatin photography eventually displaced photogravure, which fell into disuse after large photogravure projects such as Edward S. Curtis's The North American Indian, published between 1907 and 1930 with more than two thousand plates.
+One of the last major portfolios of fine art photogravures was Paul Strand's Photographs of Mexico of 1940, reissued as The Mexican Portfolio in 1967 by Da Capo Press for Aperture, in an edition of 1,000 with twenty hand-pulled gravures.

-Many years later, photogravure has experienced a revival in the hands of Aperture and Jon Goodman, who studied it in Europe.
+The process was revived from the 1970s by the American printer Jon Goodman, who learned it in Europe and in 1978 established a photogravure workshop for Aperture at Millerton, New York, where he printed portfolios after Paul Strand and Edward Steichen.
 Photogravure is now actively practiced in several dozen workshops around the world.
 Contemporary artists working in the medium include Sama Alshaibi.
 Photogravure may be used in combination with other print processes.

 1914 stamp of Ludwig III of Bavaria.